 - They do not wear sandals inside, everyone is barefoot (although if you wanted to wear sandals that would probably be okay just make sure you take them off in the changing room).

 - If you have tattoos it can be a problem, in the more rural areas of Japan you could be asked to leave.
 I have tattoos and I have been to several "rural" onsens without incident.
 The reason for this is that culturally those with tattoos in Japan are criminals, most often associated with the Yakuza (Japan's organized crime syndicate).

 In the Alps of Japan the idigenous moneky population uses onsens to soak in during the winter to keep warm.
-So if you’re visiting during the winter be sure to check out the snow monkeys and then go for your own soak (but not with the monkeys, they poop in the water).
-No trip to Japan would be complete without a trip to an onsen and once you’ve spent an hour in one you’ll never want to leave Japan.
+So if you are visiting during the winter be sure to check out the snow monkeys and then go for your own soak (but not with the monkeys, they poop in the water).
+No trip to Japan would be complete without a trip to an onsen and once you have spent an hour in one you will never want to leave Japan.